innovationOUtside/vce-generic-guide/troubleshooting.md

 When running the docker run command, if you see the error message:

 `docker: Error response from daemon: Conflict.
-The container name "/CONTAINERNAME" is already in use by container "...".
+The container nameCONTAINERNAME is already in use by container "...".
 You have to remove (or rename) that container to be able to reuse that name.`

 you have already created a container with that container name.
 You should be able to restart it using the command `docker restart CONTAINERNAME` or from the Docker Desktop.